 South Africa has three ports in which foreign fishing vessels may enter for the purpose of landing SBT, transhipment, repairs, bunkering, etc, and inspections are conducted both at sea and on ports.
-A total of 571 foreign fishing and 83 carrier vessels entered South Africa's Ports in 2017.
-There were 8 at-sea inspections conducted and 214 in-port inspections.
-During inspections it was established that the following vessels (Table 1) contravened the South African Marine Living Resources Act, Act No. 18 of 1998.
+A total of 396 foreign fishing and 78 carrier/reefer vessels entered South Africa's Ports in 2018.
+There were seven at-sea inspections conducted and 99 in-port inspections.
+During inspections it was established that there were six (6) that contravened the South African Marine Living Resources Act, Act No. 18 of 1998, as well as other domestic legislations.
+These vessels were either fined or warned.